sagemath/trac_to_gh/Issue 3289.md

 # Issue 3289: linear_code -- segfaults on ubuntu linux

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3289

 Original creator: was